 For decades, videoconferencing has been sought as a replacement for travel.
 Bandwidth limitations and the accompanying issue of quality of the enabled experience have been central to its delayed arrival.
-Resolution and latency lead the way in objectionable factors but, were these resolved, close behind would come the issues that separate mediated from direct communication: the sense of co-presence, access to
+Resolution and latency lead the way in objectionable factors but, were these resolved, close behind would come the issues that separate mediated from

-Authors' addresses: Hewlett-Packard Laboratories, 1501 Page Mill Road, Palo Alto, CA 94304-1120; email: {harlyn.baker, nina.bhatti,donald.tanguay,irwin.sobel,dan.gelb,mike.goss,bruce.culbertson,tom.malzbender}@hp.com.
+Authors' addresses: 1501 Page Mill Road, Palo Alto CA, 94304-1120; email: {harlyn.baker, nina.bhatti, donald.tanguay, irwin.sobel, dan.gelb, mike.goss, bruce.culbertson, tom.malzbender}@hp.com..